All Episodes

 And this was in October of 2016, just before the election.

-Now we find out that in this initial inquiry and in any of the renewals, they never disclosed that the DNC in the Clinton campaign and a political party and a political effort funded Christopher Steele's efforts.
+Anyway, now we know that through the memo of the Intel community, Intel chairman Debin Nunes, now we find out that in this initial inquiry and in any of the renewals, they never disclosed that the DNC and the Clinton campaign and a political party and a political effort funded Christopher Steele's efforts.

-Now, granted they didn't pay him directly, but they paid Fusion GPS.
+Now, granted, they didn't pay him directly, but they paid Fusion GPS.

 They funneled that money through the law firm.